 The programme comprises fourteen modules of study, with seven taken in the first year.
 In the second year, five compulsory modules and two optional modules are taken.
+Modules are normally taught one evening per week.
 Modules are normally taught either one evening per week or as Friday/Saturday blocks.

-One of the optional modules is a consultancy project, designed to assist managers in applying their developed skills.
-This involves a week-long trip to the Czech Republic, where participants will work in small teams within selected organisations.
+One of the optional modules is a consultancy assignment, designed to assist managers in applying their developed skills, in a foreign context.
+This will usually require one week's residence in the Czech Republic, where participants will work in small teams within selected organisations.